Aladdin

 Review

-The original 'ALADDIN' was a bold, daring and innovative wonder for Disney that showed audiences a whole new world of a breathtaking fantasy.
+The original ALADDIN was a bold, daring, and innovative wonder for Disney, which took audiences to a new world of breathtaking fantasy.
 The 1992 film featured the unmatched voice talent of Robin Williams, whose comic genius brought a level of energy to his scene-stealing performance as the Genie.
-Jump forward to 2018 and word had just got out that Disney was producing a live-action update of the 1992 animated classic.
-People were sceptical about how this newer version would capture its predecessor especially fans of the original.
-This could be attributed to the studio’s apparent ongoing trend to cash in with remakes of their hit animated movies (in my opinion).
+Jump forward to 2018.
+Word had spread that Disney was producing a live-action update of the 1992 animated classic.
+People were sceptical about how this newer version would capture its predecessor, especially fans of the original.
+It could be due to the studio's apparent ongoing trend to cash in on remakes of their animated movies (in my opinion).

-While trying to be politically correct, the new 'ALADDIN' is not exactly a crowd-pleaser and it does deviate with changes made in the storyline and characters from the original film.
-Guy Ritchie is certainly not the right kind of person to handle this movie as a director.
-This family musical is unfit for a filmmaker who is known for action-packed dramas which appear to be his preferred genre.
-However, the costumes and sets are impressive and so are the dance sequences.
-Some of the bazaar chase scenes reminded me from one of the movies from the Indiana Jones series.
+While striving for political correctness, the new ALADDIN is not a crowd-pleaser and deviates from changes in the storyline and characters from the original film.
+Guy Ritchie is not the right person to direct this movie.
+This family musical feels out of place for a filmmaker who is known for action-packed dramas, which appear to be his preferred genre.
+However, the costumes and sets are impressive, and so are the dance sequences.
+Some of the chase scenes in the bazaar reminded me of those in the Indiana Jones films.

 The acting is full of hit-and-miss performances.
-Those that stand out are from Mena Massoud and Naomi Scott while others that don’t came from Marwan Kenzari.
-I was sceptical of Will Smith portraying the Genie as I thought he'd never match the late Robin Williams in terms of comic ability.
-However, Will made his own unique take of the character with his wisecracking attitude.
-I didn’t like the actor who played Jafar, Marwan Kenzari because his creepy high-pitched voice didn’t suit the antagonist compared to the sauve take of the original given by Jonathan Freeman.
-While the songs by Alan Menken are about the same, there is a new song sung by the character Jasmine that wasn't in the original film.
-I was expecting that one of the songs deleted from the 1992 film, "Proud of Your Boy" might be included in this version.
-I was mildly disappointed when this didn’t happen.
+The standouts are Mena Massoud and Naomi Scott, while others who don't are Marwan Kenzari.
+I was sceptical of Will Smith portraying the Genie as I thought he never matched the late Robin Williams in comic ability.
+However, Will approached the character with a wisecracking attitude.
+I didn't like the actor who played Jafar, Marwan Kenzari, because his creepy, high-pitched voice didn't suit the antagonist, especially when compared with Jonathan Freeman's more sophisticated portrayal in the original.
+While the songs by Alan Menken are the same as before, there's a new song for Jasmine that wasn't in the original film.
+I was expecting that the deleted song from the 1992 movie "Proud of Your Boy" might be included in this version.
+I was mildly disappointed when this didn't happen.

 No comments: